-At St Filumena’s Catholic School we want every child to be happy and enthusiastic learners of Science, and to be eager to achieve their very best in order to fulfil their God-given talents.
-We firmly believe that the recipe for success is high quality first-wave teaching in Science, which is central to the life of our happy, caring school.
+At St Filumena’s Catholic School, we want every child to be curious, happy and enthusiastic learners of Science, and to be eager to achieve their very best in order to fulfil their God-given talents.

 Intent – What we are trying to achieve?

-- Our principal aim is that children leave St Filumena’s Catholic School with a wide range of happy and rich memories in Science formed through interesting and exciting experiences driven through vehicles that enhance a child’s awareness of their own abilities and strengths as a learner; thus ensuring that children see learning in Science as an ongoing process not a one-off event.
+- Our principal aim is that children leave St Filumena’s Catholic School with a wide range of memories in Science formed through experiences that enhance a child’s awareness of their own abilities and strengths as a learner; thus ensuring that children see learning in Science as an ongoing process.

 - Children will meet the National Curriculum expectations in Science, which will be taught by highly-qualified staff who will support children to develop mastery of concepts and inspire enthusiasm and interest in the subject.

 - Opportunities will exist for children of all ages to experience learning beyond the classroom.
-This will allow them to enrich their knowledge by, for example, visiting science museums and universities
+This will allow them to enrich their knowledge.

-- Children will develop a deep understanding of the subject they are studying.
+- Children will develop a deep understanding of the topic that they are studying.
 They will increasingly use their prior knowledge to solve problems and develop the sophistication of Science.